ITISFoundation/osparc-issues/README.md

 #   - Repository access must be: All repositories
 #   - Permissions on repositories: Issues ReadWrite

-# to create a new milestone
+# to create a new milestone (due date defaults to 20 days from now)
-make new-milestone token=GITHUB_TOKEN title="dummy-name" due_on="2030-03-12"
+make new-milestone token=GITHUB_TOKEN title="dummy-name"

-# to delete the milestone
+# to modify a milestone's title, due date and/or state
-make delete-milestone token=GITHUB_TOKEN title="dummy-name"
+make modify-milestone token=GITHUB_TOKEN title="dummy-name" ntitle="new-name" ndate="2030-03-12" nstate=closed

-# to close previous milestone
+# to close a milestone (shortcut for modify-milestone ... nstate=closed)
-make modify-milestone title="dummy-name" nstate=closed
+make close-milestone token=GITHUB_TOKEN title="dummy-name"

+# to list milestones across repos (optional title=<filter>, state=open|closed|all, default: open)
+make list-milestones token=GITHUB_TOKEN
+make list-milestones token=GITHUB_TOKEN title="dummy" state=all
 ```

-The code to create milestone uses a hard-coded list of repositories, don't be shy update it if it's missing information.
+The code to create/modify/list milestones uses a hard-coded list of repositories, don't be shy update it if it's missing information.
 Also, as this is open source, just feel free to improve the code...
+Note: deleting milestones is currently not supported by these recipes; closing a milestone (`nstate=closed`) hides it from the default open view without losing its history or links from issues.